TEL 01206 240933

 I am also increasingly incorporating ribbon embroidery into my work.
 This gives some great contrasts of texture and I hand dye the ribbons to give them further interest.
 The ribbon embroidery is supported by other forms of hand embroidery and I find that french knots, in particular, are great for adding contrast into natural scenes,

 The fabrics I use are as important as the threads.
-I source the fabrics from various places, using vintage and recycled fabrics wherver possible, supported by beautifully patterned fabrics from local stores.
+I source the fabrics from various places, using vintage and recycled fabrics wherever possible, supported by beautifully patterned fabrics from local stores.
 I also hand dye plain and patterned fabrics using cold water dyes, which creates a wonderful palette of unique colours that gives my work a cohesivness that is otherwise hard to obtain.

 Wishing you all the best and do come and chat via my Facebook page!